AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/configure-permissions.md

 ## About the Admin Console

 The [!DNL Admin Console] is the interface used to administer user access to all Adobe Experience Cloud products.
-Some key [!DNL Admin Console] concepts to be aware of:
+See [Adobe Admin Console documentation](https://helpx.adobe.com/enterprise/using/admin-console.html) for more detailed information.
+Here are some key [!DNL Admin Console] concepts:

 * A **product profile** is a combination of permissions, roles, and sandbox environments tied to a specific Adobe product.
 Multiple product profiles can be created for a single Adobe product.
 For example, a "Marketer" profile could limit permissions to what a typical marketer would need to complete key tasks in the production Platform environment, while a "Data Architect" profile could be used to grant different permissions in multiple Platform environments.
 In this lesson, you will create a "Luma Tutorial" product profile with all the permissions a Data Architect and Data Engineer would need to complete this tutorial in a sandbox environment.
 * An **integration** is a connection to a _project_ in the Adobe Developer Console.
 The Adobe Developer Console is the heart of authentication and configuration of Adobe APIs.
 You will configure an integration in the Developer Console and [!DNL Postman] lesson.